 Positive behaviour in all aspects of school life is necessary to enable effective teaching and learning to take place.
 We are committed to ensuring that we recognise and celebrate positive behaviour weekly in tutor time and assemblies.
 We also have formal prize giving assemblies each term to recognise exceptional achievement and progress.
 For example the 'Always' club celebrates those who always do the right thing and have 100% attendance.
 We are committed to celebrating student successes and are always seeking more creative ways to reward our students.
 We reward students in the 3 areas which underpin our school - head, heart and soul.
-R1s are regularly given by staff with R2 and R3 rewards being given for more exceptional successes.
+HP1 are regularly given by staff with HP5 and HP10 rewards being given for more exceptional successes.

-Below are different ways we celebrate success
+Below are different ways we celebrate success:

 - Praise from staff

 - Emails and phone calls home

 - Letters home

 - Celebration events with the Leadership Team and Head of School

 - Public recognition

 - Attendance certificates

-- Cinema celebrations and reward trips.
+- Reward trips.